miquelvir/lsds-2025/DEVELOPER_SETUP.md

 Follow this guide to set up your laptop with all the tools you need for the LSDS course.

-> [!CAUTION]
-> You are expected to complete all the steps in this guide BEFORE the first seminar or lab session takes place.

 ## Office hours
 If you get stuck and need help, come to the office hours: